-Generic Name: FLUOXETINE ENTERIC-COATED - ORAL Pronounced: (flew-OX-eh-teen) Prozac Weekly Oral Uses
+Generic Name: FLUOXETINE - ORAL Pronounced: (floo-OX-e-teen) Prozac Oral Uses

-Fluoxetine may decrease anxiety, improve your mood, sleep, appetite, and energy
+This medication may improve your mood, sleep, appetite,

-level and may help restore your interest in daily living.
+and energy level and may help restore your interest in daily living.
+It may

 Read the Medication Guide provided by your pharmacist